iffatAGheyas/transformer-experiments/README.md

 ![image](https://github.com/user-attachments/assets/acd56431-9b36-4064-9416-1d5a97e7a9ed)
 Note: This model trains on ~400 examples across 50 classes for only 5 epochs (CPU-only), resulting in limited accuracy.
 With more data, longer training, and GPU acceleration, the same attention-based approach can achieve strong performance on audio classification.

----:** This model trains on ~400 examples across 50 classes for only 5 epochs (CPU-only), resulting in limited accuracy.
-With more data, longer training, and GPU acceleration, the same attention-based approach can achieve strong performance on audio classification.

 ![image](https://github.com/user-attachments/assets/ad95e0fa-dc2c-4d89-bca0-fc277769f54c)